 The post-surgical requirements are the key to a successful and healthy recovery from surgery.
 Rest is critical.
 Although there are always variations in techniques, Dr. Albright requires 2 weeks with minimal reaching/pulling with the arms, and less than 20 pounds lifting of weight.
 This is then followed by 2 more weeks of less than 45 pounds lifting.
 However, during this time you may reach and pull with the arms.
 This includes a total of 4 weeks with NO intense exercise and 24/7 bra wearing (except showering).
 After these 4 weeks, most patients may begin regular exercise as tolerated.
 Worried about drainage tubes after your breast cosmetic surgery?
 Don't be.
 Dr. Albright rarely uses drains with this procedure.

 While your physician will prescribe pain medication for post-surgical discomfort, patients should know that mild to moderate pain is common after a breast augmentation.
 Patients may also experience tightness and pressure across their chest for several days after surgery.
 However, many patients often report that they need nothing more than over-the-counter pain medications to lessen their discomfort.
+Dr. Kamran Azad, who performs Breast Augmentation in Orlando, Florida, advises patients after the first week, postoperative pain or discomfort can usually be managed with over-the-counter medication, and some women can return to work within a couple of days, depending on their job requirements.

 Expect 3-6 months before you see the full results of your breast augmentation.
 Post-surgical swelling will need time to need time to go down, and will usually disappear within the first two months.
 This gives the overlying soft tissues time to adjust to the implant.
 For above-the-muscle implants, give yourself 2-3 months.
 For below-the-muscle implants, allow 4-6 months.